maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 - for each stage and for each subsystem we select memory blocks which are read and written at that stage
 - before each stage processes synchronize required block values

-Result: stages+subsystems are coarsely grained, almost no improvement in parallel distributed execution mode.
+Result: subsystems are coarse-grained, stages are fine-grained with data dependencies at subsystem boundaries, almost no improvement in parallel distributed execution mode.

 # Fortran subset syntax
 ## Header files